MicrosoftDocs/PowerShell-Docs/reference/7.2/Microsoft.PowerShell.Utility/Import-LocalizedData.md

 # Import-LocalizedData

 ## SYNOPSIS
-Imports language-specific data into scripts and functions based on the UI culture that is selected for the operating system.
+Imports language-specific data into scripts and functions based on the UI culture that's selected for the operating system.

 ## SYNTAX